GDGVIT/Lemniscate/README.md

 1. Come up with a good UI/UX for the website.
 2. Get a good  name for this project.

 Work done:
-1. Login UI Linked with backend
+1. Login UI Linked with backend.
-2. Events Page
+2. Events Page.